Are huskies good with babies? It’s a super common question with some really important answers. I’ll discuss everything you need to know below.

 - Never allow your baby/toddler to aggravate your Husky.
 This means pinching, poking, punching, or hitting.
 Also, be careful when they go to touch the face.
-Always monitor how your Husky is reacting and their demeanor.
+Always monitor how your Husky is reacting and observe body language carefully.

 - In times when you may have your baby on the floor, make sure your Husky is in another room or their crate.
 Your Husky may unintentionally hurt your baby through an accidental step or if they become excited and try to play.